parryc/thevoid/templates/leflan/language_lithuanian.md

 # Adjectives

-Adjectives match noun's case, gender, and number.
+Adjectives match a noun's case, gender, and number.

 Use a neuter adjective for impersonal or state of being statements.
 Neuter gender adjectives are the same as masculine gender adjectives, but drops the _S_.
 Accent stays in the same spot.